 Divine Services During the COVID-19 Pandemic

 We have spent many hours readying the church for in-person worship in a safe, healthy, and phased manner under the guidance of the Greek Orthodox Archdiocese of America, San Francisco Metropolis, and the Alameda County Office of Public Health.
 As a result, there are strict limits on how many people may gather for services.
 Please be sure to sign-up in advance to attend services and visit the Reopening Resurrection page for the most current services information, as attendance requirements can change swiftly.

-We are also live-streaming Divine Services on the Resurrection YouTube channel and the Resurrection Facebook Page for those who cannot attend in-person or who prefer to watch from home.
+We are live-streaming Divine Services on the Resurrection YouTube channel and the Resurrection Facebook Page for those who cannot attend in-person or who prefer to watch from home.
 And, we hold a virtual coffee hour following Sunday services for those who want to connect with other parishioners.
 Download the 2020 Church Ministries “At Home Edition” brochure for more ways to stay connected during the pandemic.